-The agency has developed energy and/or fossil fuel reduction goals and objectives for the transportation system within its jurisdiction.
+The agency has developed quantitative energy and/or fossil fuel reduction goals and objectives for the transportation system.

 1 additional point.
-Goals and Objectives Consistent with State and Metropolitan Goals and Objectives
+Goals and Objectives Consistent with other State Goals and Objectives

-The goals and objectives are consistent with relevant state and/or metropolitan goals and objectives for reducing energy and fossil fuel consumption.
+The goals and objectives are consistent with other relevant state goals and objectives for reducing energy and fossil fuel consumption (e.g. climate strategy).